 Causes of Whisker Loss in Cats

 Cats can have allergies just like we can have allergies.
-Unlike us and our hay fever, though, cats manifest their allergic flare ups with skin ailments.
+Unlike us and our hay fever, though, cats manifest their allergic flare-ups with skin ailments.
 Cats can be allergic to things in their environment such as pollen and parasites or, more rarely, they can have a food allergy.
-If your cat has a history of allergies and is suffering from a flare up you may start to notice red, itchy skin.
+If your cat has a history of allergies and is suffering from a flare-up you may start to notice red, itchy skin.
 You may also start to notice that your cat's hair is beginning to fall out.
-If you cat's flare up happens to be in an area near her whiskers, she may start to drop those as well.
+If your cat's flare-up happens to be in an area near her whiskers, she may start to drop those as well.

 Cats that roam freely outside or that live with other pets may at some point in their life get into a scrape with another animal or housemate.
 Depending on the wound locations and whether there are any accompanying infections, you may see whisker loss.
 Preventing your cat from wandering outside unsupervised can help prevent trauma inflicted by a wild animal.
 Even if your pets at home aren't the best of friends, there are things you can do to make life less stressful.
 Ensuring there are plenty of resources (i.e. water bowls, litter boxes, sleeping areas, toys, and scratching surfaces/cat furniture) can help prevent fights that stem from resource guarding.
 Placing scratch pads and more vertical climbing surfaces/cat shelves in areas of high traffic (such as hallways) can allow your cat to more appropriately get out their stress by scratching on the pad and not their housemate.
 Cat shelves can also increase the walking area of a small space, making a tight hallway a little less stressful.